 - cold, clammy skin

-- narrowing or widening of the pupils (dark circles in the middle of the eyes)
+- narrowing or widening of the pupils (dark circle in the middle of the eye)

 - slowed or stopped heartbeat

 Keep all appointments with your doctor and laboratory.
 Your doctor may order certain lab tests to check your body's response to hydromorphone.